Quantifying Spatio-Temporal Variation of Invasion Spread: Introduction

 \section{Introduction}

-When a non-native species successfully establishes in an exotic environment it enters the spread phase of biological invasions during which it expands its range into suitable habitat \citep{lockwood2013invasion}.
+~~~~When a non-native species successfully establishes in an exotic environment it enters the spread phase of biological invasions during which the species expands its range into suitable habitat \citep{lockwood2013invasion}.
 Ecological theory has shown that the speed of invasion spread is a joint function of the dispersal rate and the population growth rate of the invading species \citep{skellam1951random,okubo1980diffusion}; any habitat characteristic that influences population growth or dispersal can thus influence the rate of spread.
 Rates of spread may vary considerably among species and for a given species, spread rates may vary across heterogeneous landscapes \citep{shigesada1987speeds, tobin2007invasion}.
-Understanding the mechanisms causing heterogeneity in the rate of invasion spread is key to predicting future rates of spread and to identifying important locations for management.
+Understanding the mechanisms causing heterogeneity in the rate of invasion spread is key to predicting future rates of spread and identifying important locations for management.

-In this work we develop new methods for estimating local speed and dominant direction of spread along the invasion front.
-Our approach can be applied to identify statistically significant environmental and geographic determinants of local invasion rates.
+In this work we propose automated statistical methods for estimating local speed and dominant direction of spread along invasion fronts.
+Our approach can be applied to identify statistically significant environmental and geographic determinants of local invasion rates and likely epicentra of invasion resulting from long-range introductions.

-In addition to environmentally-driven heterogeneity in rates of spread, there is considerable variation among species in the extent to which invasion spread is continuous.
+In addition to environmentally-driven heterogeneity in rates of spread, there is considerable variation among species in the extent to which invasion spread is discontinuous("jumps").
 Spread of some species occurs via continuous expansion of the range into contiguous areas.
 For example, the North American muskrat, {\it Ondatra zibethica}, invaded central Europe from 1905-1927 via gradual expansion of its range in concentric circles \citep{skellam1951random}.
-The spread of other species is highly discontinuous, characterized by a pattern referred to as {\it stratified diffusion} \citep{shigesada1995}; following initial establishment, expansion may happen with long-range jumps into isolated uninvaded areas, founding new colonies which expand and eventually coalesce to form a contiguously invaded zone.
+The spread of other species is highly discontinuous, characterized by a pattern referred to as stratified diffusion \citep{shigesada1995}; following initial establishment, expansion may happen with long-range jumps into isolated uninvaded areas, founding new colonies that expand and eventually coalesce to form a contiguously invaded zone.
 This pattern is observed in many species of invading organisms, such as invasion of North America by the Argentine ant, {\it Linepithema humile} \citep{suarez2001patterns} and the gypsy moth, {\it Lymantria dispar} \citep{sharov2002slow}.